MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

 .. hint::

-    Before beginning pre-processing, follow setup steps in :ref:`first steps` started` to make sure the pipeline and dependencies are installed properly.
+    Before beginning pre-processing, be sure to review :ref:`parameters` as they are the same for each step in the pipeline and will not be covered in detail here.

-    See :ref:`troubleshooting` for common issues you may encounter along the way.
+    ..See :ref:`troubleshooting` for common issues you may encounter along the way.

 .. _pp_overview: